pulc/pulc.github.io/aboutme.md

 Yo!
 I am [Pavel](https://en.wiktionary.org/wiki/Pavel).

 I guess I want to proceed with my career as a developer.
 Therefore, I am supposed to have a website.
 Let's see how it goes.

+Are you interested in my weight?
+[Learn more](https://pulc.github.io/2020-05-02-my-weight/).

 ## Who am I